ghglavan/game/README.md

   * For Windows: TODO

 ### SDL2 API:
   There are 543 functions we can use in SDL2.
-We are covering just a few basic ones here.
+We are covering only a few basic ones here.
 You can find all the details you can go [here](https://wiki.libsdl.org/APIByCategory)

   ```C++
     int SDL_Init(Uint32 flags) // init SDL2 subsystems